MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/base-configuration-dev-test-environment.md

 - CLIENT1 acts as an intranet client

-This configuration allows DC1, APP1, CLIENT1, and additional Corpnet subnet computers to be:
+This configuration lets DC1, APP1, CLIENT1, and additional Corpnet subnet computers to be:

 - Connected to the Internet to install updates, access Internet resources in real time, and participate in public cloud technologies such as Microsoft Office 365 and other Azure services.